tardate/LittleCodingKata/ruby/ipv4/README.md

     Addresses in network : 4
         Hosts in network : 2

-And if no CIDR mask is provided, the address is treated as a "netwok of 1 host":
+And if no CIDR mask is provided, the address is treated as a "network of 1 host":

     $ ./ipv4info.rb 192.168.10.10
-    Given: 192.168.10.10, inspected using the IPAddr stdib..
+    Given: 192.168.10.10, inspected using the IPAddr stdlib..

                    IPv4? : true
                 Private? : true